Kfoster14/Adventure_Travel_Terminal_App/README.md

     - The user is directed through the main menu options: (a) view the list of adventure activities, (b) to book an adventure activity or (c) to cancel an activity that has already been booked by a user.
     - A case statement provides conditions following the user's selection of one of the main menu options.
 The when statements allow the user to view the list of adventure activities using a method that extracts the values from each hash of the activities list array.

-2. The ability to book an adventure activity.
+2. The ability to book a selected adventure activity.
     - The when statements included in the main menu options also allow a user to book an activity.
 The use of "if" and "else" statements allow a user to either select an activity or exit the application.
 The user types the name of activity that they want to select in the terminal.

 3. The ability to cancel an already booked adventure activity.